Skip to main content

 Email to DNS TXT contact

-For the email to DNS TXT contact DCV method, DigiCert sends an authorization email to the email addresses found in the DNS TXT record on the _validation-contactemail subdomain of the domain you are validating.
-When validating a domain, make sure to select the Verification email DCV method.
+With this method, DigiCert sends an authorization email to the address in the DNS TXT record on the _validation-contactemail subdomain of the domain being validating.
+While validating a domain, make sure to select the Verification email DCV method.

 To configure your CertCentral Email DCV method to send the confirmation email to DNS TXT contacts, do the following: